-Fuentes’ paintings blend pop culture motifs and classical influences with conceptual and technical precision.
+Blending classical composition with contemporary themes, Fuentes’ images first draw you in with beauty, mystery, or atmosphere—then invite you to linger, question, and interpret.
 His advertising and directing experience lend a contemporary cinematic quality and occasional irreverence to the vivid works.

 Statement